alexeykuz-sys/MyRecipe-MS3/README.md

 -**Log Out**
 I checked that log out buttons redirects you back to log in page.
 -**Register**
 I checked that register button is visible to all guest, not logged in users.
 I checked that user gets relevant notifications if user tries to register with less symbols or wrond symbols.
 I checked that user get notification if he tries to register with username that already exists in database.
 I checked that user get notification and redirected to profile page.
 -**New Recipe**
 I checked that user can input all information to all fields in new recipe form.
 I checked if user get warning notifications if he omits any field in the form.
-I also checked that once user presses the button Add Recipe
+I also checked that once user presses the button Add Recipe, he redirected to all recipes page and gets flash message tht recipe was added successfully.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories